IgnaSubirachs/S3.01_Patterns_Level3/README.md

-# 🚗 Parking Command Pattern Example
+# 🚗 Parking Interficies.Command Pattern Example

 ## 📄Description - Exercise Statement

-This project demonstrates the **Command design pattern** through a simple parking example.
+This project demonstrates the **Interficies.Command design pattern** through a simple parking example.
 The parking lot contains four types of vehicles: a car, a bicycle, a plane, and a boat.
-The application allows starting, accelerating, and braking each vehicle by encapsulating these actions as command objects, following the Command pattern.
+The application allows starting, accelerating, and braking each vehicle by encapsulating these actions as command objects, following the Interficies.Command pattern.

 ---